mshanemc/roundRobinProcessBuilder/README.md

 ## no code install

 It's a developer controlled package.
-Use the `SubscriberPackageVersionId` from latestVersion.
+Use the `04t...` from the latest version in sfdx-project.json.

-put that in your url like `/packagingSetupUI/ipLanding.app?apvId=04t6A000002HkBGQA0` where 04t6A000002HkBGQA0 is that `SubscriberPackageVersionId`
+put that in your url like `/packagingSetupUI/ipLanding.app?apvId=04t6A000002HkBGQA0` where 04t6A000002HkBGQA0 is that `04t`

 ## sfdx install

+core sfdx

-`sfdx force:package:install -r -p 20 -w 20 -i [latestVersion.SubscriberPackageVersionId] -u [orgAlias/username]`
+`sfdx force:package:install -r -p 20 -w 20 -i [get the versionId from the sfdx-project.json file -u [orgAlias/username]`

+alternatively, if you're using [my sfdx plugin](https://github.com/mshanemc/shane-sfdx-plugins) it's just

+`sfdx shane:github:package:install -g mshanemc -r roundRobinAssigner -u [orgAlias/username]`

 ## Support

 There is none.